Anyonic statistics revealed by the Hong-Ou-Mandel dip for fractional excitations

-Electronic transport in FQHE occurs only through chiral edge modes, traveling at the boundary of the system, which can be used as 1d electron beams, equivalent to the light beams for photons.
-The growing field of \textit{electronic quantum optics} aims at using these edge states to realize transport experiments inspired from setups involving photons in quantum optics.\cite{bocquillon14} An important example is the Hong-Ou-Mandel (HOM) interference experiment, where two identical photons are sent with a controlled time delay on a beam-splitter.
-There, the intensity correlations gives useful information on the photon coherence properties.\cite{hong87} It has been performed a few years ago for electron collision in the integer QHE, where it was shown to give precious information on the electronic wavepackets and on the many-body electronic state.\cite{bocquillon13,jonckheere12,wahl14}
+Electronic transport in FQHE occurs only through chiral edge modes, traveling along the boundary.
+These can be used as 1d electron beams enabling to realize transport experiments inspired from quantum optics, such as the Hong-Ou-Mandel (HOM) interference experiment, where two identical photons are sent with a controlled time delay on a beam-splitter.\cite{hong87} The electronic counterpart was performed a few years ago in the integer QHE, where current correlations were shown to give precious information on the electronic wavepackets and the many-body electronic state.\cite{bocquillon13,bocquillon14,jonckheere12,wahl14} Recently, two-particle time-domain intereferences were obtained in the FQHE, demonstrating that quasiparticles keep their coherence allowing for time-domain interference.\cite{taktak22}

 In this work, we show that using narrow periodic pulses of voltage, periodically exciting fractional charges, and measuring the HOM noise at the output of a QPC, one obtains a signal which is directly related to the anyonic statistics.
 To this aim, we first explain the unique properties of the time-dependent tunneling current at a QPC when a single fractional quasiparticle is incident, which are associated with braiding of the fractional quasiparticle with the thermal anyonic excitations occurring at the QPC.
 Our quantitative predictions, obtained with perturbative calculations performed using the non-equilibrium Keldysh Green function formalism, could be checked with current experimental techniques, providing a relatively easy path for the study of fractional statistics.